Hit Me Hard and Soft: Background and recording

-Eilish co-wrote and recorded her second studio album, Happier Than Ever, at her brother Finneas' home recording studio, located in the basement of his Los Angeles residence.
-Recording took place weekly between April 2020 and February 2021, with the track listing finalized by the duo during the album's creation.
-Released on July 30, 2021, Happier Than Ever was met with critical acclaim and commercial success, topping the Billboard 200 and nominated twice at the 64th Annual Grammy Awards.
-Eilish surprise-released her second extended play (EP) Guitar Songs in July 2022.
+Eilish co-wrote and recorded her second studio album, Happier Than Ever, at her brother Finneas O'Connell's home recording studio, located in the basement of his Los Angeles residence.
+Recording took place weekly between April 2020 and February 2021, with the track listing finalized by the duo during creation.
+Released on July 30, 2021, Happier Than Ever was met with critical acclaim and commercial success, topping the Billboard 200 and receiving two nominations at the 64th Annual Grammy Awards.
+Eilish surprise-released her second extended play, Guitar Songs, in July 2022.
 The following year, she released "What Was I Made For?" for the soundtrack to the fantasy-comedy film Barbie (2023); she was inspired to write the song after seeing unfinished scenes of the film during its production.
-The song won an Academy Award for Best Original Song and Grammy Awards for Song of the Year and Best Song Written for Visual Media.
+The song won the Academy Award for Best Original Song and Grammy Awards for Song of the Year and Best Song Written for Visual Media.

-In December 2021, Eilish began formulating ideas for her third studio album with O'Connell.
-In an interview with Zane Lowe for Apple Music, she mentioned that she hoped to start writing the album in 2023.
-In December 2023, Eilish said on The Tonight Show Starring Jimmy Fallon that the album was "almost done".
-Three months later, she confirmed that the album had been mastered.
+Eilish began formulating ideas for her third studio album with O'Connell in December 2021.
+In an interview with Zane Lowe for Apple Music, she mentioned that she hoped to start writing it in 2023.
+In December 2023, Eilish said on The Tonight Show Starring Jimmy Fallon that it was "almost done".
+Three months later, she confirmed that it had been mastered.

+Artwork

 The album art, which was shot by underwater photographer William Drumm, depicts Eilish falling through a door frame into dark blue water.
 Eilish described the photoshoot, which took six hours to complete and involved her being repeatedly submerged for two minutes at a time with a weight attached to her shoulders and without goggles or nose plugs, as being one of the most painful experiences of her life.